kirill-grouchnikov/aurora/docs/theming/skins/overview.md

 ```

 ### Overlays
-To add polishing touches to the specific decoration areas, use [overlay painters](../painters/overlay.md) with the following API on `AuroraPainters`:
+To add polishing touches to the specific decoration areas, use [overlay painters](../painters/decoration.md#overlay-painters) with the following API on `AuroraDecorationPainter`:

 ```kotlin
 /**